jahtx/jameshernandez.net/markdown-pages/1017/index.md

 Select an AWS Region closest to you or in your time zone.

+Name your bucket the URL of your website, like mywebsite.com.

 Deselect 'Block all public access' and click acknowledgement below.